Siddhant-Ray/Cross-Traffic-Flow-Maximization-in-L2L3-Networks/README.md

 >>> send_udp_flow("2.0.0.1", rate="4M", duration=5, packet_size=1500, batch_size=1)
 ```

 This will start a 4Mbps flow during 5sec.
-Packets will have a size 1500 bytes, and will be send one by one (batch_size=1).
+Packets will have a size of 1500 bytes, and will be sent one by one (batch_size=1).

 **Iperf3 does not set the TOS field correctly.**

-`iperf3` can only use TOS value that are multiple of 4 (with the option `-S` or `--tos`).
-If you want to use TOS value that are not multiple of 4, you can use the `udp.py` script that we provide with the `tos` option on the sender side.
+`iperf3` can only use TOS values that are multiple of 4 (with the option `-S` or `--tos`).
+If you want to use a TOS value that is not multiple of 4, you can use the `udp.py` script that we provide with the `tos` option on the sender side.
 For instance if you want to use a TOS of 27:

 ```
 python3 -i udp.py